 Directors and Executive Officers Age Position/Title

-Xin Zhou 48 Executive Chairman
+Xin Zhou 49 Executive Chairman

-Yinyu He 41 Chief Executive Officer
+Yinyu He 42 Chief Executive Officer

-Li-Lan Cheng 51 Executive Director

-Charles Chao 50 Director
+Charles Chao 51 Director

-Canhao Huang 58 Director
+Canhao Huang 59 Director

-Martin Chi Ping Lau 43 Director
+Martin Chi Ping Lau 44 Director

-Zhe Wei 45 Independent Director
+Zhe Wei 46 Independent Director

-David Jian Sun 51 Independent Director
+David Jian Sun 52 Independent Director

-Min Fan 50 Independent Director
+Min Fan 51 Independent Director

-Winston Li 49 Independent Director
+Winston Li 50 Independent Director

-Weijie Ma 40 Co-President
+Hongchao Zhu 57 Independent Director

-Keyi Chen 43 Co-President
+Keyi Chen 44 Chief Operating Officer

-Min Chen 42 Chief Financial Officer
+Min Chen 43 Chief Financial Officer

-Xin Zhou has served as our Executive Chairman since our inception.
-He is one of the co-founders of our parent company, E-House, and has served as E-House's chairman from 2003 to April 2012 and currently co-chairman.
+Xin Zhou has served as Our Executive Chairman since our inception.
+He is one of the co-founders of E-House, and has served as E-House's chairman since its inception.
 Mr. Zhou served as E-House's chief executive officer from 2003 to 2009, and has been serving as E-House's chief executive officer since April 2012.
 Mr. Zhou currently is a director of Jupai.
 He also served as co-chairman and chief executive officer of E-House's subsidiary, China Real Estate Information Corporation, from 2009 to April 2012.
 Mr. Zhou has over 20 years of experience in China's real estate industry.
 From 1997 to 2003, he served as director and general manager of Shanghai Real Estate Exchange Co., Ltd., and as deputy general manager of Shanghai Jinfeng Investments Co., Ltd., a company listed on the Shanghai Stock Exchange.
-Mr. Zhou was awarded the "Special Contribution Award in China's Real Estate Services Industry" in 2005, named one of the "ten most influential people in the real estate services industry in 2005" from China City Property Exposition Commission and received the "Outstanding Entrepreneur Award" from Enterprise Asia in 2010.
+Mr. Zhou was named as the "Person of the Year of Chinese Economy" jointly by SINA and People's Daily in 2016, received the "China Business Leader Award" from the Eighth China Business Leader Forum in 2016, received the "Outstanding Entrepreneur Award" from Enterprise Asia in 2010, awarded the "Special Contribution Award in China's Real Estate Services Industry" in 2005, and named one of the "ten most influential people in the real estate services industry in 2005" from China City Property Exposition Commission.
 Mr. Zhou currently serves as vice chairman of China Real Estate Association, director of The Nature Conservancy China, vice chairman of China Real Estate Developers and Investors Associations, and chairman of Real Estate Service Committee of China Real Estate Association.
-He is also chairman of Shanghai Real Estate Broker Industry Association, executive director of Real Estate Industry Research Center of Shanghai Academy of Social Sciences, honorary vice chairman of Shanghai Industrial University in China.
+He is also honorary vice chairman of Shanghai Industrial University in China.